RBRglobal/RSKtools/README.md

 RSKplotthumbnail(r);
 ```

 * And lots of other stuff.
-Read the Matlab help (by typing `help RSKtools`) once you've installed it!
+Read the Matlab help (by typing `help RSKtools`) once you've installed it, or check out the vignette in the `vignette` directory.

 ## How do I get set up?